bravuralion/TD2-Passenger-Information-System/README.md

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/ZgD7mCs6mkfzaRA?file=&fileId=1093589&x=3844&y=1951&a=true)

-This file is used to convert the train category from the short code to the long version for the announcements.
+This file is used to convert the train category from the shortcode to the long version for the announcements.
 This is currently only used for the special announcement at the departure station.
 **config.cfg**

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/BDzFz79a8FCAN4q?file=&fileId=1093591&x=3844&y=1951&a=true)